compsoc-edinburgh/compsoc-sigweb/README.md

-# compsoc-sigweb
+# SIG: Web - website2016
-SIG: Web, Making the Web(site) Great Again
+SIG: Web, Making the Web(site) Great Again.

 ## What is SIG: Web
 SIG: Web is a Special Interest Group of CompSoc, centered around re-building the CompSoc website.

+## Goals
+* Building & maintaining the new website
+* Exploring interesting web technologies, where implementations of which could benefit CompSoc and members (where implementations would be at the discretion of CompSoc's current technical secretary)

 ## Sounds good, what now?
 This page lists some first ideas around what we might need/want for the website, until we can put together a first formal meeting, which will probably be late May / early June 2016.